Skip to main content

 Additional Config Files

-option to add configuration files into your Dremio deployment.
-You can add multiple files, each is a key value pair.
-The key is the file name and value the file content.
-These can be TXT, XML or JSON files.
-For example, here is how to embed the configuration for Hashicorp Vault followed by separate example file:
+Use the configFiles option to add configuration files to your Dremio deployment.
+You can add multiple files, each of which is a key-value pair.
+The key is the file name, and the value is the file content.
+These can be TXT, XML, or JSON files.
+For example, here is how to embed the configuration for Hashicorp Vault, followed by a separate example file:

 dremio: